4paradigm/OpenMLDB/docs/en/cli.md

   auto_failover false
 ```

-#### confsets
+### confsets

 Modify configuration information, currently only supports auto\_failover

 Command format: `confset conf_name value`

-* conf\_name configuration item name
+* conf\_name: The configuration item name
-* value The value set by the configuration item
+* value: The value set by the configuration item

 ```
 > confset auto_failover true
 set auto_failover ok
 ```

-#### offlineendpoint
+### offlineendpoint

-Offline node.
-This command is asynchronous and after the successful return, you can view the running status through showopstatus
+Make a node offline.
+This command is asynchronous.
+After it succeeds, you can view the running status through `showopstatus`

 Command format: `offlineendpoint endpoint [concurrency]`

-* endpoint is the endpoint of the failed node.
+* endpoint: This is the given endpoint to go offline.
 This command will perform the following operations on all shards under the node:
-  * If it is the master, execute the re-election of the master
+  * If it is a master, execute the re-election of the master
   * If it is a slave, find the master node and delete the current endpoint copy from the master node
   * Modify is_alive status to no
-* concurrency controls the concurrent number of task execution.
+* concurrency: The concurrent number of task execution.
 This configuration is optional, the default is 2 (name_server_task_concurrency configuration can be configured), and the maximum value is the value configured by name_server_task_max_concurrency

 ```bash
 > offlineendpoint 172.27.128.32:8541